-Pacific Union College Fire Log is available for viewing any time by contacting Public Safety at 707-965-6551 of visiting the Public Safety department at 180 College Avenue.
+Pacific Union College Fire Log is available for viewing any time by contacting Campus Security at 707-965-6551 or visiting Campus Security at 180 College Avenue.

 The PUC Fire Log is combined with the Pacific Union College Crime Log.